 - Student applicants enrolled in institutions in Canada must apply through their universities.
 Their institution will be required to provide a letter of recommendation and confirmation of financial support for one-half the program fees.
 These documents must be submitted along with the online application.

-Please note, students who do have a previous book-length publication also have the option to apply as a regular participant instead of a student applicant.
+Students who do have a previous book-length publication also have the option to apply as a regular participant instead of a student applicant.

 Advisory Council 2018 to be announced.